Vietnam.vn - Nền tảng quảng bá Việt Nam

 Launched spacecraft to search for life on Jupiter's moon

-NASA plans to launch the Europa Clipper to explore Jupiter's icy moon Europa, one of the solar system's biggest candidates for harboring life, in 2024.
+NASA plans to launch the Europa Clipper spacecraft to explore Jupiter's icy moon Europa, one of the solar system's largest candidates for life, in 2024.
 Europa Clipper is scheduled to launch in October 2024 aboard a SpaceX Falcon Heavy rocket and arrive at Jupiter in April 2030.
-Once there, the car-sized craft will use radar to map Europa's icy crust and study its vast underground oceans.
+Once there, the car-sized craft will use radar to map Europa's ice and study its crust, where vast underground oceans may exist.

 Simulation of the Europa Clipper spacecraft.
 Photo: NASA/JPL-Caltech